---Arlene Francis and Leon Belasco perform a scene from their Broadway comedy "Once More, With Feeling."
+--Arlene Francis and Leon Belasco perform a scene from the Broadway comedy "Once More, With Feeling."

---Teresa Brewer sings "Naughty, Naughty Nineties" and "The One Rose (Left In My Heart)."
+--Teresa Brewer sings "The One Rose (Left In My Heart)" and "Naughty, Naughty Nineties."

 --Monique Van Vooren (singer) - "Thank Heaven for Little Boys."